Many think this popular festival is connected to Christ’s resurrection, but do passages within God’s Word prove otherwise?

 After the house of Israel was divided into the northern 10 tribes and Judah in the south, King Manasseh of Judah “set a graven image of the grove that he had made in the house [the Temple of God]” (II Kgs.
 21:7).

 But to what is “the grove” referring?

-“Thus it seems clear that originally in ancient Israel there was a Goddess named ‘Asherah,’ who was associated with living trees and hilltop forest sanctuaries, and who could sometimes be symbolized by a wooden pole or an image of a tree,” Dever wrote.
+Dr. Dever, in his book, added, “Thus it seems clear that originally in ancient Israel there was a Goddess named ‘Asherah,’ who was associated with living trees and hilltop forest sanctuaries, and who could sometimes be symbolized by a wooden pole or an image of a tree.”

-He added, “It is noteworthy that in at least a handful of cases, the term asherah must refer to the Goddess Asherah herself, not merely to a ‘symbol.’”
+He went on, “It is noteworthy that in at least a handful of cases, the term asherah must refer to the Goddess Asherah herself, not merely to a ‘symbol.’”

 Throughout Israel’s history, its people attempted to serve false gods alongside the God of the Bible.
 The book of Jeremiah makes clear that families in Israel also worshipped Easter—the “queen of heaven.”